hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 ```
 _In assembly, we're adding the contents of `rbx` to the contents of `rax`.
 At the end of this, `rax` will contain the value `4`._

-Again, like our `mov` instruction, we can use the contents of a register to operate on the first register.
+Just like our `mov` instruction, we can use the contents of a register to operate on the first register.

 ---